veksh/ansible-esxi/README.md

 managing standalone ESXi hosts.
 There are many cases when full vCenter infrastructure is not required (and web-based Host UI is quite enough for administrative tasks).

-Modules, roles and playbooks presented here are for management of standalone ESXi hosts (and VMs on those hosts) via SSH connection (usually with key-based authentication, which is native to Ansible and does not require storing shared vCenter passwords).
+Modules, roles and playbooks presented here allow to manageme standalone ESXi hosts (although hosts under vCenter are ok too) with SSH connection, usually with transparent key-based authentication.
-Hosts under vCenter management are ok too.

 # Contents of repository

 - role to configure ESXi host (`roles/hostconf_esxi`)
 - playbooks to deploy new VM on ESXi host (in `vm_deploy/`)
-    - by cloning local VM (`clone_local`)
-    - or by uploading template VM from some other host (`upload_clone`)
+    - by uploading (template) VM from some other host (`upload_clone`)
-- example playbook to update ESXi host with offline bundle (`update_esxi.yaml`)
+    - or by cloning local VM (`clone_local`)
 - modules used by role and deployment playbook
     - to gather VM facts from ESXi host (`esxi_vm_info`)
     - to manage autostart of VMs (`esxi_autostart`)